-Symbol Bit Default Description ID[7:0] 7-0 00H 00H is for the first version.
+Symbol Bit Default Description ID[7:0] 7-0 00H Current Silicon Chip ID.

-Table-26 RST: Reset Register (W, Address = 01H)
+Table-26 RST: Reset Register

+(W, Address = 01H)

 Symbol Bit Default Description RST[7:0] 7-0 00H Software reset.
 A write operation on this register will reset all internal registers to their default values, and the status of all ports are set to the default status.
 The content in this register can not be changed.
+After reset, all drivers output are in high impedance state.
+Note: Bit T1E1 (GCF0) will keep set value and will not be reset.

-Table-27 GCF: Global Configuration Register (R/W, Address = 20H)
+Table-27 GCF: Global Configuration Register

+(R/W, Address = 20H)

 Symbol Bit Default Description MONT[1:0] 7-6 00 G.772 monitor = 00/10: Normal = 01: Receiver 1 monitors the receive path of channel 2 = 11: Receiver 1 monitors the transmit path of channel 2 - 5 0 Reserved.
 T1E1 4 0 This bit selects the E1 or T1/J1 operation mode globally. = 0: E1 mode is selected. = 1: T1/J1 mode is selected.
+Note: After bit T1E1 is changed: Before accessing any other regisers a delay of 50us is required to allow the internal clocking to be settled.
 COPY 3 0 Enable broadcasting mode. = 0: Broadcasting mode disabled = 1: Broadcasting mode enabled.
 Writing operation on one channel's register will be copied exactly to the corresponding registers in other channel.
-INTM_GLB 2 1 Global interrupt enable = 0: Interrupt is globally enabled.
+INTM_GLB INTM_GLB 2 1 Global interrupt enable = 0: Interrupt is globally enabled.
 But for each individual interrupt, it still can be disabled by its corresponding Interrupt mask Bit. = 1: All the interrupts are disabled for both channels.
 INT_PIN[1:0] 1-0 00 Interrupt pin control = x0: Open drain, active low (with an external pull-up resistor) = 01: Push-pull, active low = 11: Push-pull, active high

-Table-28 INTCH: Interrupt Channel Indication Register (R, Address = 21H)
+Table-28 INTCH: Interrupt Channel Indication Register

+(R, Address =21H)